 Agroforestry is intensive land-use management combining trees and/or shrubs with crops and/or livestock.
-It also is new market opportunities.
-Sustainable agriculture.
-Land stewardship.
-Habitat for wildlife.
-Improved water quality.
-Diversified farm income.
+It also has new market opportunities including: Sustainable agriculture, land stewardship, habitat for wildlife, improved water quality, and diversified farm income.

 Holders of this certificate generally work as professional and consulting foresters, certified crop or horticulture advisors, extension agents, international development experts, soil and plant scientists, forestry and conservation science teachers and educators, and as forestry or soil and water conservation agents.

 This online graduate certificate program is unique and fills a void worldwide.
 To the best of our knowledge, there are no similar programs in agroforestry elsewhere in the United States or abroad.

 The online graduate certificate requires 12 credit hours to complete.